-Over the last four seasons Christiansen's program has received an All-American Honor (Rhys Hoskins), two all-West Region selections, four Freshman All-American Honors, three WAC Freshmen of the Year, and two WAC Player of the Year honors while Christiansen has twice been named the WAC Coach of the Year.
-The squad has also won 30 or more games in four straight seasons, the longest such streak since a string of nine straight 30-win seasons from 1985-1993.
+Over the last five seasons Christiansen's program has received an All-American Honor (Rhys Hoskins), two all-West Region selections, four Freshman All-American Honors, three WAC Freshmen of the Year, and two WAC Player of the Year honors while Christiansen has twice been named the WAC Coach of the Year.
+The squad has also won 30 or more games in five straight seasons, the longest such streak since a string of nine straight 30-win seasons from 1985-1993.

 Volunteer Assistant Coach

-Director of Operations
+Director of Operations & Camps

-Daniel Deo completed his first season as Director of Video in 2015.
 Prior to joining the baseball staff, Daniel worked with Sacramento State Athletics in Facilities and Operations.
 In addition to his time with the Hornets, Daniel has also worked in varying capacities for the San Diego State Aztecs, San Diego Chargers, San Diego Surf Dawgs and the Oakland Raiders.